keithjgrant/keithjgrant.com/content/posts/2018/03/good-old-html.md

 A section is not a landmark.
 It belongs in a landmark (probably the `<main>`).

+Hopefully, this gives you a better idea of how some of these "bigger" HTML5 elements work.
+Next time, we’ll look at an element that maybe you are less familiar with.

 ## References

 * [ARIA landmarks example](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/HTML5.html)